ninjaaron/administrative-scripting-with-julia/README.rst

 - processes (still being written)
 - regex (not yet started)

+However, each part should theoretically stand on its own to some extent.

 Introduction
 ------------
 If you know anything about Julia_, you probably know it's an interpreted